RequieMa/MPCC/_sources/physics/newtonian_mechanics/kinematics.md

 \end{eqnarray*}
 ```

-The relative position or **displacement** in Physics is hence defined as
+The relative position or **Linear Displacement** in Physics is hence defined as
 ```{math}
 \begin{eqnarray*}
     \vec {AB} ~ &=& ~ \vec {OB} - \vec {OA}\\